STAT545-UBC-hw-2018-19/hw05-CeciliaLe07/hw05-CeciliaLe07.md

 </tr>
 </tbody>
 </table>
-Thus, we can confirm the other 140 levels correspond to the rest of continents.
+Thus, we can confirm the other 140 levels (countries) correspond to the rest of continents.

 **ii) Reorder the levels of `country` or `continent`.** Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
 Consider experimenting with a summary statistic beyond the most basic choice of the median.

-If we dont't apply any kind of `arrange`to the dataframe, **R** consider the levels of a factor un alphabetic order.
-We can illustrate this by the following graph of number of observations by continent:
+If we dont't apply any kind of arrange to the dataframe, **R** consider the levels of a factor in alphabetic order.
+We can illustrate this by the following graph about the number of observations in `gapminder` by continent:

 ``` r
 first_plot <- ggplot(gapminder,aes(continent, fill = continent)) +